Cpcarino22/sportingbet_datascientest_project/README.md

 >>> Overall, this code provides a visual summary of the distribution of each variable in the dataset, which can help to identify patterns and outliers that may be of interest to further investigate.

 ![image](https://user-images.githubusercontent.com/129508864/230327243-f34bb4aa-9ea9-4dbd-a86f-834a61852026.png)

+NEXT STEPS
+CLEAN the DATASET

+NEED TO CONVERT
+SPLIT the column for MONTH, DAY, YEAR
+Date Type should be INT64 and not OBJECT

+MISSING VALUES
+Wsets, Lsets, PSW, PSL, B365W, and B365L columns are non-null values but has missing values maybe because some matches may not have had data available for those particular fields.

+CATEGORICAL VARIABLES CONVERT TO NUMERICAL VARIABLES Location, Tournament, Series, and Comment columns are categorical variables.
+Possible methods to use: one-hot encoding, label encoding, and target encoding.

+METHODS TO CONVERT:
+1. One-hot encoding: This method creates new binary columns for each unique category in the original categorical column.
+For example, if we have a "Location" column with the categories "Adelaide", "Doha", and "Dubai", one-hot encoding would create three new columns: "Location_Adelaide", "Location_Doha", and "Location_Dubai".
+The value in each new column would be 1 if the corresponding category is present for that row, and 0 otherwise.

+2. Label encoding: This method assigns a unique numerical value to each category in the original categorical column.
+For example, if we have a "Location" column with the categories "Adelaide", "Doha", and "Dubai", label encoding would assign the values 0, 1, and 2 to these categories, respectively. (this is the most fitting)

+3. Target encoding: This method replaces each category in the original categorical column with the mean target value for that category.
+For example, if we have a "Location" column and the target variable is the probability of a team winning a match, target encoding would replace each location with the mean probability of winning for matches played in that location.

+TRY TO CHECH IF ATP AND CONFIDENCE DATASETS ARE RELATED based on the date (which is the common column)

+PSW has 27% missing values - that can affect ML model

 END